Providing medical care despite major challenges

 “There are so many patients that they are being treated on the floor in the corridors because there simply aren’t enough beds to accommodate the vast number of wounded.”

 As well as receiving patients wounded in the conflict, the El Fasher hospital continues to receive other cases, people with other chronic diseases, morbidities and more.

 Elsewhere in the country, and especially in Khartoum, Darfur, North Kordofan and Gedaref states, MSF teams face serious challenges.

-In Bashair Teaching hospital in Khartoum, an MSF surgical team has treated over 400 patients, performed 506 surgical procedures in 45 days.
+In Bashair Teaching hospital in Khartoum, an MSF surgical team treated over 400 patients, performed 506 surgical procedures in 45 days earlier this year.
 The hospital was barely functioning when volunteer medics and community members restarted it.
-It is now one of two functioning major hospitals in Khartoum, with MSF providing surgical capacity.
+It is now one of two functioning major hospitals in Khartoum.

 An MSF team in Wad Madani, Sudan, is also providing lifesaving healthcare through mobile clinics for hundreds of displaced people fleeing violence in Khartoum.
 Since early May, the teams have conducted over 2,000 consultations.
 We have also distributed hygiene and non-food items and food staples in Wad Madani, prioritising the most vulnerable who are currently sheltering in public buildings, and carrying out WASH activities.

 Despite the challenges, donations of medical supplies and fuel to hospitals and other health facilities in Khartoum, North and Central Darfur, Red Sea, and in Al-Jazeera states (where many displaced people have been seeking shelter), and other areas have been and are ongoing.
 We are in constant contact with hospitals and medical networks to supply more.

 Committed to providing healthcare